ChrisCrawford13/DevBros-Automation1/README.md

 Create an automated test that performs the following actions, in chrome, on the Wikipedia website:

-Navigates to the Wikipedia homepage
+Navigate to Wikipedia<br>
-Searches for the term "Automation testing"
+Search for the term "Automation testing"<br>
-Verifies that the search results page contains the correct title "Automation testing - Wikipedia" Verifies that the first search result contains the text "Automation testing is the use of special software tools to control the execution of tests"
+Verify that the search results page contains the correct page title "Test automation - Wikipedia" (The text you see in your chrome tab)<br>
+Verify that the first search result contains the text "Test automation can automate some repetitive but necessary tasks in a formalized testing process"

 You can achieve achieve this coding challenge with whichever coding language/tools you'd like.